safenetwork/apps.safenetwork.org/pages/contributing.md

   YAML fields.
 - Make a 750x600 thumbnail and drop it in the thumbnails directory.
   List its filename in the post's Markdown file.
-- Test it out with the command `bundle exec jekyll serve --config _config-dev.yml`
+- Test it out with the command `bundle exec jekyll serve`
 - When you're happy, push your changes up and open a pull request.